bilalobe/trackone/adr/README.md

 When proposing a new ADR:

 1. Copy the template above
-2. Number sequentially (ADR-004, ADR-005, etc.)
+1. Number sequentially (ADR-004, ADR-005, etc.)
-3. Submit as PR with "ADR: " prefix
+   ~~3.
+Submit as PR with "ADR: " prefix~~
-4. Mark as "Proposed" until discussed and accepted
+1. Mark as "Proposed" until discussed and accepted
-5. Update this README index when accepted
+1. Update this README index when accepted